Power Plants

 About the Project

-Power Plants is a thought-provoking project by international artist Oliver Jeffers, will explore humanity’s relationship with power — how we define, generate and value it.
+Power Plants is a thought-provoking heritage engagement programme by international artist Oliver Jeffers, exploring humanity’s relationship with power — how we define, generate and value it.
 More importantly, it will examine how we can repurpose power to restore balance with nature, as we recognise that we belong to the world, not the other way around.

-The project’s centrepiece is a sculptural installation of industrial-style chimneys with vibrant flowers ‘growing’ on top and an immersive AR app, featuring heritage content co-produced with community participants, which will tour iconic heritage settings in Northern Ireland and UK.
+At its heart is a sculptural installation of towering, industrial-style chimneys bursting with vibrant flowers.
+Accompanied by an immersive augmented reality (AR) app co-created with community participants, the project will tour iconic heritage sites across Northern Ireland and the UK.

-Zooming in on microworlds within our world, the sculpture will house playful representations of different types of Power, from Nature to Knowledge, Money to Politics, Memory to Love.
-The viewer will reflect on where we are as a society versus where we want to be, and be inspired to release the Power within themselves.
+Zooming in on microworlds within our world, each sculpture playfully represents a different form of power — from Nature to Knowledge, Money to Politics, Memory to Love.
+Audiences will reflect on where we are as a society and be inspired to release the Power within themselves.

 Thanks to The National Lottery Heritage Fund